 The good news is I will explain 5 activities that will improve your students’ understanding and grow their vocabulary.

-Now, before we get into the strategies, I have some FREE tools for you!
+Keep reading.
+I have some FREE resources for you!

 Why Is Teaching Character Traits Important?